niknedgit/rent-a-car/README.md

 URL Parameters : pk=[integer] where pk is the ID of the Account in the database.

-Update Account with specified ID of the Account in the database
+Update the Account with specified ID

 Auth required : YES